BcnRust/devbcn-workshop/docs/src/frontend/03_01_setup.md

 ### Step 1: Create a `Dioxus.toml` File

-The `Dioxus.toml` file should contain:
+The `Dioxus.toml` file, placed inside our `front` crate root,  should contain:

 ```toml
 [application]